ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-code
 : The err-code parameter contains one of the error codes listed in the
   {{error-message-def}}, which describes the reasons for the error when performing QueryResponse in the TAM.
+The value 0 is reserved and MUST NOT be used.

 err-msg
 : The err-msg parameter is human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} in Net-Unicode format {{RFC5198}} with a maximum of 128 bytes.

 err-lang
-: The err-lang parameter is an OPTIONAL RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
+: The err-lang parameter is an optional RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
 When present, implementations MUST use the language tag to aid human operators in interpreting diagnostic text.
 The err-msg field SHOULD be formatted in the language indicated by this tag.
+  If the indicated language is not supported, implementations MAY ignore the tag and treat `err-msg` as opaque text, but MUST still process `err-code`.

 Note that an Update message carrying one or more SUIT manifests will inherently involve multiple signatures, one by the TAM in the TEEP message and one from